 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water source is ground water from 4 wells.
+Our water source is ground water from four wells.
 The wells draw from the Floridan Aquifer.
-Because of the excellent quality of our water, the only treatments required are chlorine for disinfection purposes and fluoride for dental health purposes.
+Because of the excellent quality of our water, the only treatment required is chlorine for disinfection purposes.

-In 2008 the Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2009 the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are two potential sources of contamination identified for this system with a moderate susceptibility level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained from City Hall at 465 Valparaiso Pkwy.
+There are two potential sources of contamination identified for this system with moderate susceptibility levels.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained from City Hall at 465 Valparaiso Parkway.

-If you have any questions about this report or concerning your water utility, please contact Public Works Director, Tony Piper at 850-729-5407.
+If you have any questions about this report or concerning your water utility, please contact Public Works Director, James Valandingham at 850-729-5407 or via e-mail at vpw@valp.org.
 We encourage our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held the second Monday of every month at 6pm in Commission Chambers 465 Valparaiso Pkwy.
+They are held the second Monday of every month at 6 pm in the Commission Chambers 465 Valparaiso Parkway.

-The City of Valparaiso routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2008.
-Data obtained before January 1, 2008, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+The City of Valparaiso Water System routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2009.
+Data obtained before January 1, 2009, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.